blackmouse572/ShortAssignment_LAB221/WEEK 1/P0051/Readme.md

 Author: @lilinkw aka (Hoài Linh)
-This is P0050 work done my Hoai Linh
+This is P0050 work done by Hoai Linh

 Sample of a main class to call this Project: